NIAEFEUP/nijobs-be/README.md

 ### Installing Docker Compose

 The best approach to install `docker-compose` is to follow the offical guide [here](https://docs.docker.com/compose/install/#install-compose).

+### Env files setup

+To start developing, copy `.env` to `.env.local` (by running `cp .env .env.local`).

+`.env.local` (the file you just created) is your local configuration file, in which you should override the default configurations provided by `.env`.

+Then, you can override the variable's values, according to their explanation in `.env`.

 ## Usage

+After [setting up your env files](#env-files-setup), you can run the project:

 ### Development Environment
-To start developing, copy `.env.example`, creating the local config file (this can be achieved by running `cp .env.example .env.local`).
-Then, fill in the variable values, as explained in `.env.example`file.

-After setting up the env file, you must build a dev server.
+You can start developing by building a local server:

 ```bash
 docker-compose build web-dev
 ```

 If you have already built the images/containers before you can simply run:

 ```bash
 docker-compose up web-dev
 ```

 > A `dev.sh` file is available in the project's root folder to run these commands on linux environments (simply run `./dev.sh [--build]`)

-This will create a development server with hot reloading which will listen on `http://localhost:<HOST_PORT>`.
+This will create a development server with hot reloading which will listen on `http://localhost:<PORT>`.

 ### Testing Environment